dlab-berkeley/Python-Fundamentals-Legacy/Install.md

 ####Mac OS X

 * Download and install [Anaconda](https://store.continuum.io/cshop/anaconda/).
-* Download the default Python 2 installer (do not follow the link to version 3).
+* Download the default Python 3 installer.
 Use all of the defaults for installation.

 ####Linux

 We recommend the all-in-one scientific Python installer [Anaconda](http://continuum.io/downloads.html).
 (Installation requires using the shell and if you aren't comfortable doing the installation yourself just download the installer and we'll help you during the class.)

 1. Download the installer that matches your operating system and save it in your home folder.
-Download the default Python 2 installer (do not follow the link to version 3).
+Download the Python 3 installer.
 2. Open a terminal window.
 3. Type `bash Anaconda-` and then press tab.
 The name of the file you just downloaded should appear.
 4. Press enter.
 You will follow the text-only prompts.
 When there is a colon at the bottom of the screen press the down arrow to move down through the text.
 Type `yes` and press enter to approve the license.
 Press enter to approve the default location for the files.
 Type `yes` and press enter to prepend Anaconda to your `PATH` (this makes the Anaconda distribution the default Python).